-The answer to the question is simple:
+The answer to the question, “how much debt for bankruptcy” is simple:

-If you are feeling a great deal of stress because of your debts, or if you are already receiving calls from collection agents at home and at work, it is time to take action.
+Also, if you are feeling a great deal of stress because of your debts, or if you are already receiving calls from collection agents at home and at work, it is time to take action.